 BUILD, COMFORT, FEATURES

-My comfort benchmark for a pair of headphones is their ability to make themselves ‘disappear’ on your head, and the ADX5K’s certainly tick this box.
+My comfort benchmark for a pair of headphones is their ability to make themselves ‘disappear’ on your head, and the ADX5K certainly ticks this box.
 Light, plush alcantara has been employed for the wide, circular pads that leave plenty of room for my (admittedly smallish) ears.
-Adding to this, the ADX5K has a moderate clamping-force that strikes the right balance between comfort, and forming a secure perch on your head.
-By contrast, the HD800/HD800s does tend to feel a little wobbly on my head, and does give the feeling that it might slide off if you tilt your head forwards or backwards.
+Adding to this, the ADX5K has a moderate clamping-force that strikes the right balance between comfort and forming a secure perch on your head.
+By contrast, the HD800/HD800s does tend to feel a little wobbly on my head and does give the feeling that it might slide off if you tilt your head forwards or backwards.

 So far, the ADX5K are stacking-up as an altogether impressive piece of engineering and craftsmanship, with sufficiently premium comfort, build, and presentation befitting their price-tag.
 They’re also starkly different compared to the rest of the market.
 A ‘zagger’ if you will.
 So, now onto where it really counts – the sonic department.

-The part on sound continues on Page Two, after the CLICK HERE, or by sing the jumps below
+The part on sound continues on Page Two, CLICK HERE, or use the jump below